Searching for more than one charity? For best results hit refresh between searches.

 About the ACNC Register

-If you want to use the information about a large number of charities (for example, for research purposes), you can download most of the data on the Register as one dataset.
+You can also find and use information about a large number of charities (for example, for research), by downloading most of the data on the Register as one dataset.